F-15 puts tracking-system-assisted missile on target

 Almost a year ago, the Air Force passed two other IRST milestones: the first missile shot of an AIM-9X using the Legion Pod on an F-15C and the first flight of a Legion Pod-equipped F-16.

-The 85th TES is a subordinate unit of the 53rd Wing at Eglin, which reports to the U.S. Air Force Warfare Center at Nellis AFB, Nev.
+The 85th TES is a subordinate unit of the 53rd Wing at Eglin, which reports to the U.S. Air Force Warfare Centr at Nellis AFB, Nev.